 Please note: our property leases state "No Pets Allowed".
 Please respect the wishes of the landlord and be respectful of your roommates as many learners suffer from allergies.

-An email notification from the MEdTech Central Regional Education System will be sent asking for confirmation of the accommodations.
-A link will be provided to log into MEdTech Central to confirm the accommodations and it will also provide the details of the assigned accommodation itself.
+An email notification from the Elentra Regional Education System will be sent asking for confirmation of the accommodations.
+A link will be provided to log into Elentra where it will provide the details of the assigned accommodation itself.
 If a notification email is not received please contact the Regional Education Office.
 Please note, notifications are directed to the learner's Queen's email address.

 DISTRIBUTED MEDICAL EDUCATION RESPONSIBILITIES: